In-VMware Host Caching – Datrium’s Appliance Specific Host Cache Versus Virtunet’s Host Cache for Any Storage.

-But the similarities between Datrium’s and our ESXi host cache end there.
-The top three differences between Datrium DVX DiESL and our VirtuCache are:
+But the similarities between Datrium’s and our host cache software (called VirtuCache) end there.
+The top three differences between Datrium DVX DiESL and VirtuCache are:

-Our host side caching accelerates any storage appliance, Datrium’s works only for their own appliance;
+Our host side caching software accelerates any SAN storage appliance, Datrium’s works only for their own appliance;

 We cache writes and reads to in-VMware host cache media, Datrium caches only reads;